Christophoros Rakintzakis: Life

-Education and Training
+Education and training

 He studied at the Theological School of the University of Athens from 1948 to 1953.

 After attending the Teaching School of Secondary Education from 1966 to 1968, he pursued further studies at the School of Philosophy of the University of Athens, from 1968 to 1971.

 Being a recipient of the Greek State Scholarship award, he completed his post-graduate studies in Great Britain.
 First he specialized in pedagogy at the UCL Institute of Education in London from 1971 to 1972.
 Later he earned his Master of Arts in Byzantine History at the University of Birmingham from 1973 to 1975.

 In Greece he had also previously completed his military service over a two-year term as a reserve artillery officer in the Hellenic Army.

-Public Education Instructor
+Teaching

 He served as a High School and Lyceum headmaster from 1959 to 1990.
 From 1975 he was Professor at the Athonite Ecclesiastical Academy on Mount Athos, teaching there periodically over the next eight years.

 From 1990 to 1991 he was the Superintendent of Secondary Education in the Province of Vyoteia (Boeotia Prefecture).

 Subsequently, he served in the Office of Educational Affairs, at the Consulate General of Greece in Toronto, from 1991 to 1993.

-Ordination and Ministry
+Ordination and ministry

 He was ordained to the deaconate on July 11, 1986, and to the priesthood on July 12, 1986 by Metropolitan Ieronymos of Thebes and Livadia.
-On July 13, 1986 he was advanced to the rank of Archimandrite at the Holy Metropolis of Thebes and Livadeia.
+On July 13, 1986 he was advanced to the rank of Archimandrite at the Metropolis of Thebes and Livadeia.

 Thereafter he worked periodically as a missionary, first in South Korea in 1989, then in Hong Kong in 1992 and again from 1994–1995.

 In Toronto, Christophoros served as the parish priest at the historic Saint George's Greek Orthodox Church in downtown Toronto from 1997 to 1999.
 Concurrently, he became the first Dean of the Toronto Orthodox Theological Academy, from October 1997 through to June 2006.
-As such, he was instrumental in cultivating the first cohorts of students who graduated from the Academy, were ordained as priests, and proceeded to serve Greek Orthodox communities across Canada.
+During his deanship the first cohorts of students graduated from the Academy, were ordained as priests, and proceeded to serve Greek Orthodox communities across Canada.

 In 1999 he was named as titular Bishop of Andida, which was a former Diocese of the Metropolis of Pergis in Asia Minor.
 He was elected Auxiliary Bishop of the Greek Orthodox Metropolis of Toronto (Canada) on June 10, 1999 and was ordained as Bishop on June 26, 1999.
-The consecration took place at the Church of St. Nicholas in Scarborough, with five consecrating hierarchs participating including:
+The consecration took place at the Church of St. Nicholas in Scarborough, with five consecrating hierarchs participating: